Maximal dispersion of adaptive random walks

-allowing us to interpret a MERW on a network as a biased random walk creating a particular rare event fluctuation---given by replacing $s=1$ in Eq.\ \eqref{eq:Duality}---of an URW~\cite{Coghi2019}.
+allowing us to interpret \deletetext{a}MERW on a network as a biased random walk creating a \deletetext{particular }rare event fluctuation---given by replacing $s=1$ in Eq.\ \eqref{eq:Duality}---of \deletetext{an}URW~\cite{Coghi2019}.

-This result shows, on the one hand, that we can sample a particular rare event of an URW by simulating a MERW and, on the other hand, that a MERW can in principle be obtained from an URW by opportunely conditioning on a certain rare event of the observable $C_n$ in Eq.\ \eqref{eq:Obs}.
-The latter observation is key to introduce our adaptive random walk (ARW), which through successive local adaptations of an URW converges to a MERW on the whole network.
-In fact, as we will show in the following, such ARW reaches maximum entropy while exploring the network, i.e., much before the entire graph has been visited.

-To construct the ARW we develop here an algorithm based on a rare-event sampling scheme firstly proposed in the context of reinforcement learning methods for risk assessment in Markov chain models~\cite{Borkar2003,Ahamed2006}, later extended to continuous-time processes~\cite{Ferre2018,Ferre2018a}, and recently adapted to the study of random walks on networks~\cite{Coghi2021}.
-In our algorithm, the random walk updates its transition probability matrix at each time step, in order to typically visit a specific rare event of the URW, obtained fixing $s=1$ in Eq.\ \eqref{eq:Duality}.
-We refer the reader to the Supplemental Material (SM) for a general formulation of the sampling algorithm valid for all additive observables and $s \in \mathbb{R}$.
+This result shows, on the one hand, that we can sample a particular rare event of \deletetext{an}URW by simulating \deletetext{a}MERW and, on the other hand, that \deletetext{a}MERW can in principle be obtained from \deletetext{an}URW by opportunely conditioning on a certain rare event of the observable $C_n$ in Eq.\ \eqref{eq:Obs}.
+The latter observation is key to introduce our adaptive random walk (ARW)\deletetext{,}. \deletetext{which through successive local adaptations of \deletetext{an}URW converges to \deletetext{a}MERW on the whole network.}\deletetext{In fact, a}As we will show in the following, such ARW, through successive local adaptations of URW, reaches maximum entropy while exploring the network, i.e., much before the entire graph has been visited\deletetext{.}, and eventually converges to MERW on the whole network.
+To construct \deletetext{the}ARW, we develop here an algorithm based on a rare-event sampling scheme~\cite{Borkar2003,Ahamed2006,Ferre2018,Ferre2018a,Coghi2021,Coghi2022}.
+According to this, the random walk updates its transition probability matrix at each time step, in order to typically visit a specific rare event of \deletetext{the}URW, obtained fixing $s=1$ in Eq.\ \eqref{eq:Duality}.
+We refer the reader to \newtexttwo{Sect.\ I of }\deletetext{Supplemental Material }\deletetext{(}the SM\deletetext{)} for a general formulation of the sampling algorithm valid for all additive observables and $s \in \mathbb{R}$.

-Formally, the ARW is a discrete-time process $Y=(Y_1,Y_2,\cdots,Y_n)$, where $Y_n \in V$ is the position of the ARW on the graph at time $n$.
-The core of the ARW is based on an adaptive power method to solve the following dominant eigenvalue equation
+Formally, \deletetext{the}ARW is a discrete-time process $Y=(Y_1$, $Y_2$, $\cdots$, $Y_n)$, where $Y_n \in V$ is the position of \deletetext{the}ARW on the graph at time $n$.
+The core of \deletetext{the}ARW is based on an adaptive power method to solve the following dominant eigenvalue equation

-which is known to be cardinal to construct the MERW in Eq.~\eqref{eq:MERW}.
-In fact, in a large deviation context, one seeks to solve Eq.\ \eqref{eq:EigProb} to determine the SCGF $\Psi(1)$ via Eq.\ \eqref{eq:SpectralSCGF}.
-As previously discussed, this SCGF is linked to the probability of the rare event $c=\Psi'(1)$, typically generated by a MERW.